Normal retirement age

 If you do not put your pension into payment at age 60/65, it will be increased each year on the advice of the Plan Actuary.

 Once your pension comes into payment, it will be increased each 1 January by the lower of 3% and the rise in inflation each year.

 If you are receiving a Plan pension and die within five years of retiring, your dependants will receive a cash sum.
 This will be the balance of five years’ pension payments (ignoring any future increases after the date of death).

-If you are male and die after retirement your spouse/civil partner will receive a pension for life of 50% of your pension at the date of retirement, calculated before any reduction if you took tax-free cash at retirement.
+If you are male and die after retirement your spouse/civil partner will receive a pension for life of 50% of your pension at the date of your retirement, calculated before any reduction if you took tax-free cash at retirement.
 There may be scope for a pension to be payable even if there is no spouse/civil partner.